Fast Search-By-Classification for Large-Scale Databases Using Index-Aware Decision Trees and Random Forests: Experiments

 \subsubsection{Metrics}

-We assess the quality of the models using the $\fscore$-score, defined as the harmonic mean of precision~$\precision$ and recall~$\recall$, \ie, $\fscore= 2 \cdot \nicefrac{\precision \cdot \recall}{\blue{(\precision + \recall})}$.
-In addition to measuring the total execution time~\totaltime for the approaches, we also measure the training time~\trainingtime and the query time~\querytime for the different models, where the former captures the time needed to build the classification models and the latter to retrieving instances from the database.
+We assess the quality of the models using the $\fscore$-score, defined as the harmonic mean of precision~$\precision$ and recall~$\recall$, \ie, $\fscore= 2 \cdot \nicefrac{\precision \cdot \recall}{(\precision + \recall})$.
+The application-level impact of a high $\fscore$-score (\eg, \textasciitilde 0.8) is achieving a good trade-off between precision and recall, where the system misses only a few relevant objects during the search.
+In addition to measuring the total execution time~\totaltime for the approaches, we also measure the training time~\trainingtime and the query time~\querytime for the different models, where the former captures the time needed to build the classification models and the latter to retrieve instances from the database.

-\subsection{\blue{Efficiency Study of Index-Aware Models}}
+\subsection{Efficiency Study of Index-Aware Models}